 Spin#

-• Magnetism results from the circular motion of charged particles.
+• Magnetism arises from the circular motion of charged particles.

-• Contrary to the suggestive name, spin is an intrinsic magnetic momentum* which is permanently attached to a subatomic particle and has nothing to do with “spinning” or motion.
-Spins is a fundamental property of particles just like mass or charge.
+• Despite the name, spin is an intrinsic magnetic property of subatomic particles and does not involve literal “spinning” or motion.
+Spin is a fundamental property of particles, akin to mass or charge.

-• Particles with half-integer spins, such as 1/2, 3/2, 5/2, are known as fermions, while those particles with integer spins, such as 0, 1, 2, are known as bosons.
-The two families of particles obey different rules.
-Fermions obey the Pauli exclusion principle: there cannot be two identical fermions simultaneously having the same quantum numbers, e.g, having the same position, velocity and spin direction.
-In contrast, bosons have no such restriction, so they may “bunch together” even if in identical states.
+• Particles with half-integer spins (e.g., \(1/2\), \(3/2\), \(5/2\)) are classified as fermions, while those with integer spins (e.g., 0, 1, 2) are classified as bosons.
+These two families of particles follow different rules.
+Fermions obey the Pauli exclusion principle, which states that no two identical fermions can occupy the same quantum state simultaneously (e.g., same position, velocity, and spin direction).
+In contrast, bosons are not restricted in this way and can occupy the same state, allowing them to “bunch together.”

-• Normal Zeeman effect: splitting of singlet states with spin zero in the magnetic field is due to electron’s angular momentum can be understood classically.
+• Normal Zeeman Effect: This is the splitting of singlet states (spin zero) in a magnetic field due to the electron’s angular momentum, which can be explained classically.

-• Anomalous Zeeman effect: Is a more general case of electron spin and angular mometnum both contributing to splitting of energy levels.
+• Anomalous Zeeman Effect: This is a more general case where both electron spin and angular momentum contribute to the splitting of energy levels in a magnetic field.

 Rotating charge generates mangetic moment#